sickle-in-africa/bde.intro-epidemiology/_episodes/02-comparing-disease-frequencies.md

 $$IRD = \frac{5.51}{1,000}(person-years)$$

 Interpreted narrowly, there are 5.51 excess deaths per 1,000 person-years among Steubenville residents.
 Or, more broadly, if pollution caused the deaths, then 5.51 deaths among Steubenville residents for every 1,000 person-years of observation would be eliminated if the pollution level were reduced to that of Portage.
-To obtain the actual number of excess cases, simple multiply the excess risk or rate by the number of exposed people.
+To obtain the actual number of excess cases, simply multiply the excess risk or rate by the number of exposed people.
 Given that a population usually consists of both exposed and unexposed people, it is therefore useful to know the impact of the exposure not only on the exposed, but also on the unexposed group, hence the total population. **Population risk difference** is the term used to describe this comparison, and is calculated as follows:

 $$PRD = R_t - R_u$$